wcheswick/BMBase/README.md

 if a device were available to turn the power back on 59 minutes later.
 I haven’t found anything that can do that, to my surprise: IoT needs this.

+Installation

+This software is used in two parts, the base, and the server.
+The base contains the Bluetooth software needed to access the Broodminder stuff.

+The server processes the raw data, creating a CSV file and a plot of the data.

+To install the base software in a Raspberry Pi, run
+	Installbase
+Sudo needs to work.

+It will prepare the Pi for the software.
+Then
+	make installbase
+to build and install the base software

+In the server, there is no Installserver, since I don't use Linux there.
+You will need gnuplot.
+	make installserver